Reaching Agreement in Competitive Microbial Systems: Analysis of the Mutual Annihilation Protocol

-\begin{thm} The mutual annihilation protocol achieves majority consensus with high probability whenever the initial gap is $\Omega(\sqrt{n \log n})$ where~$n$ is the total initial population size. \end{thm} \begin{proof} Without loss of generality, let $A_0 > B_0$.
-We define the discrete-time stochastic process $X_k = A_k - B_k$ from the lower-bounding $\mathscr S$-chain.
-By hypothesis, we have $X_0 = \Omega(\sqrt{n\log n})$.
-As long as $X_k \geq 0$, the process~$(X_k)$ is a sub-martingale.
-We will use Azuma's inequality~\cite{MU17} to prove the theorem.
+\begin{theorem} If the species~$A$ and~$B$ are symmetric, there is a constant $D>0$ such that the mutual annihilation protocol achieves majority consensus with high probability whenever the initial gap is $\geq D\sqrt{n \log n}$ where~$n$ is the total initial population size. \end{theorem} \begin{proof} With high probability, the number~$K$ of steps until consensus is $\leq C n$ by Lemma~\ref{lem:s:chain:steps}.
+Set $D = 2\sqrt{C}$.
+Without loss of generality, let~$A$ be the initial majority species.
+By hypothesis, we have $X(0) = A(0) - B(0) \geq D\sqrt{n\log n}$.
+The maximum step size of the process~$(X(k))$ is bounded by $\lvert X(k) - X(k-1) \rvert \leq 1$.
+Set~$\varepsilon$ equal to the initial gap, i.e., $\varepsilon = D\sqrt{n \log n}$.
+By Lemma~\ref{lem:submartingale}, we can apply the union bound and Azuma's inequality (Theorem~\ref{thm:azuma}) to get: